Heroman is an AU of Ben 10Just the main 3 characters are divided into 5.

 Psy and Denton won't pull a traditional Heroic Sacrifice, but turn themselves in, and gain Hughes' trust.This would explain why we see Psy fighting Minami in opening two, and both of them in each of the good guy group scenes.
 This would also explain why Hughes and his team members are in the ending shot of the opening with the good guys.

-The Villains (and Hughes) are all Tropers.It would explain how incredibly Dangerously Genre Savvy they are.
+The Villains (and Hughes) are all Tropers.It would explain how incredibly savvy they are.

 The man in the coat is Will.Utterly, completely obvious, it's too tall to be Nick.